artikov/leetCode-solutions/README.md

 # LeetCode Problem Solutions Python
-Solutions of leetcode problems will be uploaded to this repo
+Solutions of leetcode problems will be uploaded to this repository.